 You can find what you want by using finding aids

 Finding aids help you decide which records will be most useful to you.
-Before you visit us, you can check the online catalogue to identify records you wish to see.
+Before you visit us, please check the online catalogue to identify records you wish to see.
 Or you can browse the databases of topics and subjects lists.
 Please note that it will not be possible to request items from the store during your visit due to quarantine requirements.
 Your requests will be waiting for you on a dedicated trolley

-I've seen what I want, what do I do now?
+I've seen what I want on the catalogue, what do I do now?

 Each collection has a unique reference number, as does each volume, bundle or item within each collection.
-When you want to see anything you need to take a note of the complete reference number and email us with your list so the correct material can be produced.
+When you want to see anything you need to take a note of the complete reference number and email us with your list so the correct material can be quarantined, ready for your visit.

-- When you have the material you requested, please follow the document handling guidelines which will minimise wear and tear on the documents.
+When using the archives, please follow the document handling guidelines which will minimise wear and tear on the documents.